finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Upsert transactions

 Update or insert transactions into the specified transaction portfolio.
 A transaction will be updated  if it already exists and inserted if it does not.
+The maximum number of transactions that this method can upsert per request is 10,000.

 ### Example